DAILY LIFE IN ENGLAND IN THE PAST

 Chimneys were also a luxury in the 16th century, although they became more common.
 Furthermore in the Middle Ages a rich person's house was dominated by the great hall.
 It extended all the way up to the roof of the building.
 In the 16th century many people installed another story in their house over the great hall.
 So well off Tudor people's houses became divided into more rooms.

 In rich people's houses the walls of rooms were lined with oak paneling to keep out drafts.
 People slept in four-poster beds hung with curtains to reduce drafts.
-Wealthy people hung tapestries or painted cloths on their walls.
+Wealthy people hanged tapestries or painted cloth on their walls.